iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.5.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 1 reviews"/>
 </p>

+> Absolutely crock.. has taken over 10 mins just to load the app, no ability to adjust entry time (been in the shop 15 mins before all the data loaded, allowed me to load additional guest) means your accuracy is way off..
+No faith in this abominable system..
+Service NSW app runs rings around this shite<br> :date: __2021-02-04 01:32:06__

+> Which Code?<br> :date: __2021-02-01 14:52:01__

+> Will not open.
+Thank God for the old pen<br> :date: __2021-01-31 02:11:30__

 > Not easy to use how in the world do you check out<br> :date: __2021-01-29 07:25:04__

 > In a word "FRUSTRATING" one minute it works.
 The next nothing.
 Tried reinstall and it just sits there "pending " for the last hour and nothing.
 NOT USER FRIENDLY typical geek app and NO support.<br> :date: __2021-01-21 05:10:49__